Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot/1-Introduction_to_Polkadot_Slides.md

 ## OpenGov

-Polkadot has on-chain governance, which empowers stakeholders to coordinate the platform by opening or voting on things like:
+Polkadot has on-chain governance by stakeholder referendum, voting on subjects such as:

 <pba-flex center>